laravel-frontend-presets/material-dashboard/readme.md

 </div>
 ```

-Also validation rules were added so you will know exactely what to enter in the form fields (see `App\Http\Requests\UserRequest`).
+Also validation rules were added so you will know exactly what to enter in the form fields (see `App\Http\Requests\UserRequest`).
 Note that these validation rules also apply for the user edit option.

 ```
 public function rules()